bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 ---------------------

-Parses log files from other components and converts their logs to prometheus metrics that are then ingested by the monitoring Prometheus instance (the one created by the :ref:`Monitoring` component).
+Parses log files from other components and converts their logs to prometheus metrics that are then ingested by the monitoring Prometheus instance (the one created by the |components-monitoring|_).

 For more information on how this component reads log files and converts them to prometheus components see the log-parser_ documentation.

 To configure this component:

 * set the ``PROMETHEUS_LOG_PARSER_POLL_DELAY`` variable to a number of seconds to set how often the log parser checks if new lines have been added to log files (default: 1)
 * set the ``PROMETHEUS_LOG_PARSER_TAIL`` variable to ``"true"`` to only parse new lines in log files.
 If unset, this will parse all existing lines in the log file as well (default: ``"true"``)

 To view all metrics exported by the log parser:

 * Navigate to the ``https://<BIRDHOUSE_FQDN>/prometheus/graph`` search page
 * Put ``{job="log_parser"}`` in the search bar and click the "Execute" button

 For developers, to create a new parser that can be used to track log files:

 1. create a python file that can be mounted as a volume to the ``PROMETHEUS_LOG_PARSER_PARSERS_DIR`` directory on the ``prometheus-log-parser`` container.
 2. mount any log files that you want to parse as a volume on the ``prometheus-log-parser`` container.
 3. the python script should create at least one `prometheus metric using the prometheus_client library <prometheus_python_metrics>`_ and must contain a global constant named ``LOG_PARSER_CONFIG`` which is a dictionary where keys are paths to log files (mounted in the container) and values are a list of "line parser" functions.

     * a "line parser" is any function that takes a string as a single argument (a single line from a log file).
 These functions are where you'd write the code that parses the line and converts it into a prometheus metric.
     * your line parser function should update one of the prometheus metrics you created previously.

     For an example of a working log parser, see |prometheus-log-parser-exporter|_.